 'We're delighted.
 Not only did you achieve a massive 24 dBA noise reduction in the work-place, but the total cost was £33,000 less than the industrial noise control enclosures we were planning to install.
 What's more, the solution avoided the major problem of the acoustic enclosures, that they would have severely restricted access for loading and off-loading our product.'

 To see more customer comments about our noise solutions and services, please go to our Home page (see menu above).
-For help with a noise problem, please click on contact us about industrial noise control. or ring the number below.
-We work throughout the UK.
+For help with a noise problem, please click on contact us about industrial noise control UK. or ring the number below.

 Noise at Work Regulations for UK Industry